MMetze/DMHelper/DMHelperDocumentation/DM Helper User's Guide.md

 ##### 1. Battle Window
 All creatures and effects in the *Battle Window* can be moved around the map by clicking and dragging them with the mouse.

 **Effects** can be created by opening the context menu in the *Battle Window* (right click on the map).
 Effects can be edited by double-clicking them and rotated by right clicking and dragging them.
-When editing an effect, you can set its name (visible via mouse-over in the *Battle Window*), size, rotation and color.
+When editing an effect, you can set its name (visible via mouse-over in the *Battle Window*), size, rotation, color and transparency.

 Right-clicking on an effect also provides the options to Delete the effect or open the Roll for the effect, which opens the *Dice Rolling Dialog* for rolling saving throws and applying the results of the effect to the creatures within its area.